Ming treasure voyages: Personnel and organization

 Zhu Yunming's Xia Xiyang records the following personnel: officers and petty officers (guanxiao), soldiers (qijun), mess leaders (huozhang), helmsman (tuogong), anchormen (bandingshou), interpreters (tongshi), business managers (banshi), accountants (susuanshi), doctors (yishi), anchor mechanics (tiemiao), caulkers (munian), sailmakers (dacai), sailors (shuishou), and boatmen (minshaoren).

-For the first voyage, the fleet had a personnel of 27,800 or 27,870 men.
+For the first Ming treasure voyage, the fleet had a personnel of 27,800 or 27,870 men.
 The fleet comprised 317 ships, which included 62 treasure ships.
+However, 63 treasure ships is also a possibility.

-It is possible that the fleet had 63 treasure ships.
-The Mingshi states that the fleet had 62 treasure ships and a crew of 27,800 for the first voyage.
+The historical record gives the following figures: The Mingshi records 62 treasure ships and a crew of 27,800 for the first voyage.
 Tan Qian's Guoque records 63 treasure ships and a crew of 27,870 for the first voyage.
-The Zuiweilu records a personnel of 37,000, but this is probably an error.
-The Taizong Shilu records two imperial orders for ship construction to the Nanjing's capital guards: one for 200 ships (海運船 haiyunchuan) on 4 September 1403 and one for 50 ships (海船 haichuan) on 1 March 1404.
-The text did not record the purpose for which these 250 ships were constructed.
+The Zuiweilu records a personnel of 37,000, but this is probably a copyist error.
+The Taizong Shilu records two imperial orders for ship construction to Nanjing's capital guards: an order for 200 ships (海運船 haiyunchuan) on 4 September 1403 and an order for 50 ships (海船 haichuan) on 1 March 1404.
+The text did not record the purpose for the construction of these 250 ships.
 Yan Congjian's Shuyu Zhouzilu conflated this to one imperial order for the construction of 250 ships specifically for the voyages to the Western Ocean.
-The Taizong Shilu also records a 2 March 1404 imperial order for Fujian to construct five ships (haichuan) to be used in the voyages to the Western Ocean.
-These 255 ships plus the 62 treasure ships add up to 317 ships for the first voyage.
+The Taizong Shilu also records a 2 March 1404 imperial order for Fujian to construct 5 ships (haichuan) to be used in the voyages to the Western Ocean.
+Therefore, the scholarly figure of 317 ships for the first voyage is derived from the 255 ships and 62 treasure ships in the record.

-For the second voyage, it is thought that the treasure fleet comprised 249 ships.
+For the second voyage, it is thought that the fleet comprised 249 ships.
 On 5 October 1407, as the Taizong Shilu records, Wang Hao was ordered to supervise the conversion of 249 ships in preparation for embassies to the countries at the Western Ocean.
 This was close to the date when the second voyage was ordered, thus the fleet likely comprised these 249 ships for the second voyage.
 The number of treasure ships or personnel is not known.